For more information

 Claim forms must indicate the name and address of the claimant as well as the nature of the claim.

-Claim forms are available online or at the front desk of the City Hall You can also send a letter by registered mail.
+The claim form is available online or at the front desk of the City Hall You can also send a letter by registered mail.

 The City also suggests that claimants send a copy of their claim to their insurer, if they are covered.